-With prá in d I supply another verb of motion.
+With $pr\acute{a}$ in d I supply another verb of motion.
 Judging from his tr.
-Ge must take the verb to be supplied as $prá \sqrt{as}$ 'be outstanding': "Ihr ... (seid) an Gedanken ... voraus."
+Ge must take the verb to be supplied as $pr\acute{a}\sqrt{as}$ 'be outstanding': "Ihr ... (seid) an Gedanken ... voraus."
 This is not impossible, but this is a journey hymn and not much else happens, esp. in this section: we offer praise; they come.

-VIII.8.6: yác cid dhí vām purå ... is very like (nahí ṣma) yád dha vaḥ purå in the immediately preceding hymn (VIII.7.21), which, with a present tense verb, expresses habitual action in the past.
+VIII.8.6: yác cid dhí vām purā ... is very like (nahí ṣma) yád dha vaḥ purā in the immediately preceding hymn (VIII.7.21), which, with a present tense verb, expresses habitual action in the past.
 Here we have instead the med.
 3rd pl. perfect juhūre (found otherwise only in almost identical context in I.48.14; see Kü 606), also apparently expressing habitual past action.
 (Delbrück [AiS 501-3] does not comment on this usage.)
 In both cases (also I.48.14) that action is implicitly compared to what is happening in the present.
 Here my praise is contrasted with those of the seers of the past.

-VIII.8.11, 14-15: The bahuvrīhi sahásranirņij- 'having thousandfold raiment' is found only in this hymn and does not seem a particularly natural qualifier either of a chariot (vss.
+VIII.8.11, 14-15: The bahuvrīhi sahásranirṇij- 'having thousandfold raiment' is found only in this hymn and does not seem a particularly natural qualifier either of a chariot (vss.
 11, 14) or of refreshment (15).

 VIII.8.12: The stem manotár- is found only twice in the RV, in identical pādas (I.46.2=VIII.8.12), in the dual manotárā, with unexpected short vocalism in this strong form (expect manotárā)-as opposed to manótar- (so accented), which occurs only in the nom. sg.
 In I.46.2 the form appears in a pāda after one containing likewise dual síndhumātarā, which has -tar- legitimately, and as Old says (ad I.46.2; see also AiG III.199), manotárā might have been shortened in this context, with the pāda then borrowed into VIII.8.12.
-But Old is not enthusiastic about this explanation, and Tichy (-tar-stems, 58) persuasively suggests that the -mātarā form probably provided the context for preserving the short vowel in manotárā, but was unlikely to have produced it.
-But her explanation (if that's what it's meant to be), that manotárā and manotárā "cichtersprachliche Einzelformen") doesn't explain its source: the -tar- vocalism should not be a relic if we assume that agent nouns derive from -tor-stems, and blaming it on Dichtersprache is a non-account: poets don't make up forms with no reason, at least in my view.
-The problem is similar to $dhánutar\bar{a}$ (on which see comm. ad IX.93.1), also dual, and though I have no good explanation for either of them, the fact that they are built not to roots, like standard agent nouns, but to pres. stems may have weakened the perceived links to -tar-stem inflection and allowed them both to assimilate themselves to -tara- comparatives, whose duals would have had the same -tarā.
+But Old is not enthusiastic about this explanation, and Tichy (tar-stems, 58) persuasively suggests that the -mātarā form probably provided the context for preserving the short vowel in manotárā, but was unlikely to have produced it.
+But her explanation (if that's what it's meant to be), that manotárā is "eine dichtersprachliche Reliktform" (58; cf. 41 n.
+48, where she calls both manótā and manotárā "dichtersprachliche Einzelformen") doesn't explain its source: the -tar- vocalism should not be a relic if we assume that agent nouns derive from -tor-stems, and blaming it on Dichtersprache is a non-account: poets don't make up forms with no reason, at least in my view.
+The problem is similar to dhánutarau (on which see comm. ad IX.93.1), also dual, though dhánutarau may be a redactional change.
+The fact that they are built not to roots, like standard agent nouns, but to pres. stems may have weakened the perceived links to -tar-stem inflection and allowed them both to assimilate themselves to -taracomparatives, whose duals would have had the same -tarā.